-In addition, any taxis or Uber drivers should know the location.
+In addition, any taxis drivers should know the location.
 And it is normally relatively easy to catch a taxi on the street outside the museum or back on the main road of Carrera 48.

 Address: Carrera 44 #19A-100, Ciudad del Rio, MedellÍn, Colombia

 Phone: +57 4 444 2622

 Hours: Tuesday to Friday: 9 am – 6 pm; Saturday: 10 am – 6 pm; Sunday: 10 am – 5 pm; closed Monday except on holiday Mondays.

 Entrance fee: Adults 10,000 pesos; children and students less then 25-years-old 7,000 COP; adults older than 60-years-old 7,000 pesos.
 And on the final Friday of each month the museum is open later with entry free from 6 pm to 10 pm.

 On the Medellin Guru website, we have looked at 17 different museums in Medellín:

 - Museo de Antioquia – the most popular museum in Medellín, worth visiting.
 It’s best known for a collection of art of Medellín-born artist Fernando Botero.